Contractual Points for Artist-Author-Publisher Wins

+This post explains some common contractual points for Artist-Author-Publisher (from out POV).
 If there is ever anything in a contract that you do not understand, ask a lawyer who specializes in that particular industry.
 Do not ever sign something because someone tells you that a contract is “a boilerplate” that it’s normal, everyone signs it, etc.

 On the other hand, be very aware of how much are you willing to give up?
 Are any there any points in dispute that are deal-breakers for you?
 Know your bottom-line.
 You do not want to lose a deal or a great illustrator because you got subborn about something that is tangental to your main goals.
 Realistic expectations will help you continue to create win-win situations for everyone.